-I bought the most WONDERFUL bunch of carrots in all shades of reds and yellow and oranges the other day, and after slicing them up to make carrot sticks for nibbling, it occurred to me that the carrots sticks were quite similar to french fries in shape, and thusly – since they are a root vegetable, just like potatoes—would in fact become excellent carrot fries, providing some color on the plate, a more generous dose of nutrition and, a nice change of pace from raw carrots.
-And thusly, I made them.
+I bought the most BEAUTIFUL bunch of carrots in all shades of reds and yellow and oranges the other day, and after slicing them up to make carrot sticks for nibbling, it occurred to me that the carrots sticks were quite similar to french fries in shape, and thusly – since they are a root vegetable, just like potatoes—would in fact become excellent carrot fries, providing some color on the plate, a more generous dose of nutrition and, a nice change of pace from raw carrots.
+And thusly, I made these carrot fries with sriracha sauce.
 Yeah, you try and correct thusly, you autocorrect, you.

 - 2 tablespoons olive oil

 - Sriracha Mayo to serve